Modified Marrone-Treanor model: parameterization and benchmarking for five-species air: Modified Marrone-Treanor model for air

 None of the inviscid, or viscous fluxes in the Navier-Stokes equations are influenced by the choice of gas-phase chemistry model and it becomes most convenient to test the implementation of such models separate from any interfering flow effects.
 Thus, if one assumes zero spatial gradients for all state variables, Eqs.~(\ref{eq:species_mass_balance})-(\ref{eq:vib_energy_balance}) reduce to a set of ordinary differential equations.
 The expressions for momentum and total energy balances become trivial, i.e. $\mathrm{d} ( \rho \vec{u} ) / \mathrm{d} t = \vec{0}$ and $\mathrm{d} E / \mathrm{d} t = 0$ respectively, implying that $\rho \vec{u}$ and $E$ remain constant over time and need not be solved for explicitly as part of the remaining ODE system:

 These become the equations governing the time evolution of a constant-volume (isochoric), constant-total-energy (adiabatic) heat bath.
-This system of equations can be integrated in time for given initial conditions, typically specified in terms of an initial composition $\rho_{s, (t=0)}, \forall s \in S$ and initial temperatures $T_{(t=0)} \ne T_{v, (t=0)}$, which end up fixing the initial value of the total energy density $E = \frac{1}{2} \rho | \vec{u} |^2 + \rho e(T_{(t=0)},T_{v, (t=0)})$ and the vibrational-electronic energy density $E_v = \rho e_v (T_{v, (t=0)})$.
+This system of equations can be integrated in time for given initial conditions, typically specified in terms of an initial composition $\rho_{s, (t=0)}, \forall s \in S$ and initial temperatures $T_{(t=0)} \ne T_{v, (t=0)}$, which end up fixing the initial value of the total energy density $E = \frac{1}{2} \rho | \vec{u} |^2 + \sum_{s \in S} \{ \rho_s e_s (T_{(t=0)},T_{v, (t=0)}) \}$\footnote{Without loss of generality, we choose to set $\vec{u} = \vec{0}$ in all our heat bath calculations.} and the vibrational-electronic energy density $E_\mathrm{v} = \sum_{s \in S} \{ \rho_s e_{\mathrm{v-el},s} (T_{v, (t=0)}) \}$.
 On the other hand, when the constraint $\mathrm{d} E / \mathrm{d} t = 0$ is dropped in favor of imposing a fixed value for the translation-rotational temperature $T = T_{(t=0)}$ at all times, Eqs.~(\ref{eq:species_mass_balance_0d})-(\ref{eq:vib_energy_balance_0d}) describe the time evolution of a gas mixture in what we call a constant-volume (isochoric), constant-temperature (isothermal) heat bath.
 Both scenarios represent rather simplified and somewhat abstract nonequilibrium ``flows fields''.
 They are useful nonetheless, because they allow us to study the effect of the chemistry model in isolation.
-Testing the CFD implementation of the MMT model in this way is especially convenient, because the first-principles benchmark solutions obtained with DMS are also obtained in equivalent space-homogeneous (0D) isothermal or adiabatic heat baths.
+Testing the CFD implementation of the MMT model in this way is especially convenient, because the DMS benchmark solutions are obtained in exactly the same type of space-homogeneous (0D) isothermal or adiabatic heat baths.

-All CFD solutions employing the MMT or Park models in Secs.~\ref{sec:testing_vs_dms_again}-\ref{sec:mmt_vs_park}, are obtained using a standard explicit fourth-order Runge-Kutta ODE time integration scheme.